mdinger/rfcs/0000-try-catch-blocks.md

 - If the result is Ok for the current node, the next "statement node"  is executed.

-- If an error occured the catch block handling the corresponding error type is called.
+- If an error occurred the catch block handling the corresponding error type is called.

 The compiler will refuse to compile if a required Catch block implementing a specific error type is missing.
 Hence a try block with multiple calls that involve ErrorB, ErrorC, and ErrorD would require: